SoilWatch/soil-erosion-watch/README.md

 - [Kibret et al., 2020](https://www.tandfonline.com/doi/full/10.1080/22797254.2020.1786466) 's GEE workflow was a great inspiration for the implementation of the harmonic regression to Sentinel-2 data to provide smooth and gapless time series plots.

-- Kristof van Tricht's (@kristofvt) contribution of the sentinelhub custom-script for FCover, which was for the Google Earth Engine in this repository.
+- [@kristofvt](https://github.com/kristofvt)'s contribution of the [sentinelhub custom-script for FCover](https://github.com/sentinel-hub/custom-scripts/tree/master/sentinel-2/fcover), which was adapted for the Google Earth Engine in this repository.

 - The [GEE App](https://www.earthengine.app/) service, allowing the crunching of GBs in minutes to deliverable valuable, domain-specific insight in the hands of many.